skx/markdownshare.com/README.md

 markdown.share
 --------------

 This is a simple pastebin-like service which allows a user to submit text which is formatted in Markdown, and share the resulting HTML.

+A user uploads Markdown and both the rendered HTML and the original markdown are available.

+The user will be able to delete the content post-upload, if they so wish.

 Requirements